andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 12 (Tom Baker)</sub>

 I find this one overrated.
-Coupled with a painfully dated monster makes this one that I wouldn’t recommend to new Classic viewers.
+Coupled with a painfully dated monster makes this one that I wouldn't recommend to new Classic viewers.
 Maybe save for later?

 Story 76; 4 episodes - The Ark in Space